A Hamiltonian approach to implicit systems, generalized solutions and applications in optimization: Implicit parametrizations

-Moreover, these vector fields are continuous in $V$ as $\nabla F_j(\cdot)$ are continuous in $V$ and the Cramer rule ensures the continuity of the solution for linear systems with respect to the coefficients.
-This choice of solutions for (2.1) is not the only possibility (see Rem.
-2.8, Rem.
-2.9 and Section 4).
+Moreover, these vector fields are continuous in $V$ as $\nabla F_j(\cdot)$ are continuous in $V$ and the Cramer's rule ensures the continuity of the solution for linear systems with respect to the coefficients.
+Other choices of solutions for (\ref{eq22}), useful in this section, are possible (see Theorem \ref{th27}).